|

 charts and statistics must be computer generated.
 The paper should be

 typed, double spaced, and have 12 point font.
-The Writing Center is an excellent source to get
+Note that for a scientific

 assistance on your writing and the MSC is a great place to go for statistics